buddyboss/buddyboss-platform/src/bp-help/docs/04-back-end-administration/09-emails/01-email-tokens.md

 `{{title}}`

-The new blog’s title.
+The new blog's title.

 `{{domain}}`

-The new blog’s domain.
+The new blog's domain.

 `{{path}}`

-The new blog’s path.
+The new blog's path.

 `{{key_blog}}`